sebnitu/vrembem/docs/collections/_blocks/input-group.md

 ---
 title: Input-group
+desc: "A container component for grouping inputs and buttons together."
 ---

-# Input-group

-<p>A container component for grouping inputs and buttons together.</p>

 ## `input-group`